ShadowCK/SkillAPIEditorReturns/README.md

 Next, we will start adding new **Quality of Life (QoL) features** to the editor.

-For more information, refer to the documentation below:
+For more information, refer to the documentation(s) of past milestone(s) below:

 - [Refactoring Overview](./docs/refactoring-overview.md)